individual-brain-charting/public_protocols/reward_proc/README.md

 ## How to run

-Go into the task folder:
+Go into the task folder

 ### Practice